swiftlang/swift-experimental-string-processing/Documentation/Evolution/UnicodeForStringProcessing.md

 * As the scalar level used when matching changes the behavior of individual components of a `Regex`, it’s more appropriate to specify the semantic level at the declaration site than the call site.
 * With the proposed options model, you can define a Regex that includes different semantic levels for different portions of the match, which would be impossible with a call site-based approach.

+### Binary word boundary option method

+A prior version of this proposal used a binary method for setting the word boundary algorithm, called `usingSimpleWordBoundaries()`.
+A method taking a `RegexWordBoundaryKind` instance is included in the proposal instead, to leave room for implementing other word boundary algorithms in the future.

 [repo]: https://github.com/apple/swift-experimental-string-processing/